aave/aave-v3-core/README.md

 ## Audits
 You can find all audit reports under the audits folder

-Round 1
+Round 1 - November 2021
 - ABDK [Pending]
 - OpenZeppelin
 - Trail of Bits
 - Peckshield

-Round 2
+Round 2 - December 2021
 - SigmaPrime[Pending]
-- Certora[Pending]
+- Certora

 ## Connect with the community